Where to Ski in Scotland

 Cairngorm Mountain

-Snow conditions in Scotland can often be a bit unpredictable, but Cairngorm Mountain gets more long-lasting snow than any other spot in the highlands.
+Snow conditions in Scotland can often be a bit unpredictable, but Cairngorm Mountain gets more long-lasting snow than any other spot in the Highlands.
 Over the years, this has made it a well-loved destination for skiers and snowboarders.
 Out of the twenty pistes of different colour rakings, the longest run on the mountain is 3.3 kilometres.
-The most enjoyable way of getting to the top is certainly the mountain railway, which lets you take in some spectacular sights on the way (but there are ten other lifts that will probably get you there quicker).
-For freestyle enthusiasts, CairnGorm also has a great terrain/fun park, and for beginner skiers, they have their own snow school on site.
+The most enjoyable way to reach the summit is undoubtedly the mountain railway, which allows you to take in some spectacular sights along the way (although ten other lifts will probably get you there quicker).
+For freestyle enthusiasts, CairnGorm also features a great terrain park, and for beginner skiers, there is a dedicated snow school on site.

 Place to stay nearby: Greystone Lodge